-- 10. Must have a QC-approved (as defined in MRI guide) MRI \leq 4 weeks before randomisation - 11.
-Willing and able to have MRI scans in accordance with the assessment schedule and no contraindication to MRI (please refer to MRI Procedures and Protocol for further detail)
+- 10. [Please note no longer core inclusion criteria in Analysis Stage 2 Must have a QC-approved (as defined in MRI guide) MRI \leq 4 weeks before randomisation] - 11.
+[Please note no longer core inclusion criteria in Analysis Stage 2 Willing and able to have MRI scans in accordance with the assessment schedule and no contraindication to MRI (please refer to MRI Procedures and Protocol for further detail)]